Climate Summary for Florida - May 2015

 Table 1: May average temperatures and departures from normal (inches) for select cities.

-Rainfall totals varied across the state in May.
-Portions of the northwestern Panhandle, the Nature Coast, and north Florida reported monthly rainfall totals well above normal, while the rest of the state saw below average rainfall during May (Figure 1).
-Departures from normal roughly ranged from -2.36” to 6.44” (Table 2 and Appendix 1), though localized parts of Florida saw rainfall totals that were as much as 5.00” below normal to over 8.00” above normal.
-May 2014 was the 4th wettest on record at Tampa.
+Rainfall totals were varied across the state in May.
+With the exception of some areas along the Panhandle and West Coast, the majority of the state had rainfall totals below normal (Figure 1).
+Departures from normal roughly ranged from -2.95” to 4.64” (Table 2 and Appendix 1), though localized parts of Florida saw rainfall totals that were as much as 5.00” below normal to over 8.00” above normal.
+May 2015 was the 6th driest on record at Vero Beach and the 9th driest in Orlando.
 There were multiple 24-hour precipitation records broken for the month (Table 3).

 Table 2: May precipitation totals and departures from normal (inches) for select cities.